Create an Assumable Identity for a GitHub Actions Workflow

 Screenshot of the &ldquo;Assume and Explore&rdquo; workflow, with the &ldquo;Run workflow&rdquo; button showing.

-This indicates that the workflow can indeed assume the identity and interact with the group.
+This indicates that the workflow can indeed assume the identity and interact with the organization.

 Screenshot showing the output of the &ldquo;Assume and Explore&rdquo; workflow.